Irish Australians: Demographic history

 Other than convicts, most of the laborers who voluntarily emigrated to Australia in the 19th century were drawn from the poorest sector of British and Irish society.
 After 1831, the Australian colonies employed a system of government assistance in which all or most immigration costs were paid for chosen immigrants, and the colonial authorities used these schemes to exercise some control over immigration.
 While these assisted schemes were biased against the poorest elements of society, the very poor could overcome these hurdles in several ways, such as relying on local assistance or help from relatives.

-Most Irish emigrants to Australia were free settlers.
+Most Irish immigrants to Australia were free settlers.
 The 1891 census of Australia counted 228,000 Irish-born.
 At the time the Irish made up about 27 percent of the immigrants from the British Isles.
 The number of Ireland-born in Australia peaked in 1891.
 A decade later the number of Ireland-born had dropped to 184,035.
 Dominion status for the Irish Free State in 1922 did not diminish arrivals from Ireland as Irish people were still British subjects.
 This changed after the Second World War, as people migrating from the new Republic of Ireland (which came into being in April 1949) were no longer British subjects eligible for the assisted passage.
 People from Northern Ireland continued to be eligible for this as British citizens.
 Only during the 1960s did migration from the south of Ireland reduce significantly.
 By 2002, around one thousand persons born in Ireland – north and south – were migrating permanently to Australia each year.
-For the year 2005–2006, 12,554 Irish entered Australia to work under the Working Holiday visa scheme.

 Irish and Aboriginal People

 It has been argued that Irish Australians and Aboriginal people (including those of mixed descent) feel that there is a historical and sentimental link between the two groups.
 The shared oppression of Aboriginal and Irish people by the British is seen as giving them common historical ground.

-The historian Patrick O'Farrell argued that (in contrast to other colonists) Irish Catholics treated the Aborigines as equals, as evidenced by their willingness to intermarry, thus giving rise to the Irish surnames prominent among Aboriginal activists.
+The historian Patrick O'Farrell argued that (in contrast to other colonists) Irish Catholics treated Aboriginal people as equals, as evidenced by their willingness to intermarry, thus giving rise to the Irish surnames prominent among Aboriginal activists.

 This argument has been questioned.
 It has been pointed out that under the new colonial and state administrations, a European-style surname was required for official records relating to Aboriginal people.
 The local police (often of Irish stock) collected the relevant census data and allocated their own names to Aboriginal people for official purposes.
 In addition, however, many such policemen fathered children to casual or long-term partners from Aboriginal communities.

-The assumption that the Irish were less violent than other colonists has also been questioned, since Irishmen were among the bushrangers, squatters, police, timber getters and others known for violence against Aborigines.